 Lesson Presentation Helps

 - Biblical content of lesson.
 The primary task of those who communicate God’s Word is to be faithful in saying what God said.
-If you need help understanding any of the Bible verses you are preaching from, consult someone you know and trust, like your parents, a Bible teacher or pastor.
+If you need help understanding any of the Bible verses you are teaching from, consult someone you know and trust, like your parents, a Bible teacher or pastor.

 - Appropriate illustrations.
 Illustrations are powerful tools to help your audience see and feel the truth.
 Be sure to incorporate some stories or analogies in your lesson.